AbhishekGupta-Landmark/RepoCloner/README.md

    - **Scopes**: `read_user`, `read_repository`, `write_repository`
 3. Copy Application ID and Secret
 4. Add to environment variables or configure in app Settings panel

+### Personal Access Token Setup (Recommended)
+For most providers, Personal Access Tokens are the recommended authentication method:

+#### GitHub PAT:
+1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
+2. Generate new token with scopes: `repo`, `user:email`
+3. Copy the token and use it in the application

+#### GitLab PAT:
+1. Go to GitLab User Settings → Access Tokens
+2. Create personal access token with scopes: `read_user`, `read_repository`, `write_repository`
+3. Copy the token and use it in the application

 ### Environment Variables Reference
 ```env